EU, Beijing heading for collision over China’s COVID crisis | Times Leader

 Spain’s government said it would require all air passengers coming from China to have negative tests or proof of vaccination.

-The United States announced new testing requirements Wednesday for all travelers from China, joining some Asian nations that had imposed restrictions because of a surge of infections.
+The United States has announced new testing requirements for all travelers from China, joining some Asian nations that had imposed restrictions because of a surge of infections.

+White House press secretary Karine Jean-Pierre said Tuesday that “there’s no cause for retaliation” by Beijing for countries “taking prudent health measures to protect their citizens” with COVID related travel restrictions on travelers coming from China.
+She said restrictions were “based on public health and science.”

 AP video producer Liu Zheng contributed from Beijing.